jesusjarr30/artificial-intelligence/README.md

 the folder ACOp is an algorithm base in ant colony optimization.

-PSO_p folder is a algorithm attemt PSO.
-For the moment it does not work.
+Particle swap optimizacion is work fine now solve a simple ecuation.

 And finally the regresion s only a simple code which have the solution with simple lineal regresion.